Kalākaua's Privy Council of State

 The Privy Council of State of the Kingdom of Hawaii was a constitutionally-created body purposed to advise and consent to acts made by the monarch.
 The cabinet ministers were ex-officio members.
 Both the cabinet and other privy counselors were appointed and dismissed by the monarch according to his personal wishes.
 The 1887 Constitution of the Kingdom of Hawaii made a key change in regards to the cabinet ministers.
 The monarch was still empowered to appoint the ministers, but only the legislature, or a voluntary resignation, could remove them from office.

 The 91 men listed below served in varied years as Kalākaua's Privy Council of State.
-The list is gleened from the Hawaii State Archives Office Records, the Minutes of the Privy Council, 1873–1892, and the Hawaiian Registers and Directories for 1873–1893, published in Thomas G. Thrum’s Hawaiian Almanac and Annual.
+The list is gleaned from the Hawaii State Archives Office Records, the Minutes of the Privy Council, 1873–1892, and the Hawaiian Registers and Directories for 1873–1893, published in Thomas G. Thrum’s Hawaiian Almanac and Annual.
 The century-old archived records are often spotty, and should not be considered complete.